braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/sdk_primer.md

 ## SDK compatibility

-Braze's SDK is designed to be very well-behaved, and not interfere with other SDKs present in your app.
+The Braze SDK is designed to be very well-behaved, and not interfere with other SDKs present in your app.
 If you are experiencing any issues you think might be due to incompatibility with another SDK, reach out to Braze Support.

 ## Default analytics and session handling